DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "I too remember it like that."

 Originally demons lived around around volcano.
-At least that's how Kay's organization, MDA, records tell it.
+At least that's how Kai's organization, MDA, records tell it.
 His assumption is that at the time which MDA's records about Great War were made.
 Rinne's fight against Vanessa has also restrained demons.

-"Kay, you said that world has _changed_, hasn't you?"
+"Kai, you said that world has _changed_, hasn't you?"

 "Yeah, aside from Rinne no one believes me though."

-While they were in the car Kay told Rinne the story up until now.
+While they were in the car Kai told Rinne the story up until now.
 From that time, when world suddenly changed.
 Buildings, roads, people and everything else were sucked in air.
 And from that moment humanity victory in Great War changed into defeat.